• Skip to primary navigation

 Jump to Recipe

-I hope it’s not too tangy for you.
-You can use this caesar dressing as a dip, as well.
-Add a few leaves of torn kale to change it up, if you like.
-Also, be sure to read about some health benefits of greens in my article series: Get Your Leafy Greens On, Part 1 and Part 2.
+You can use this Caesar dressing as a dip, as well.
+Inspired to know more about the health benefits of greens?
+Read my article series: Get Your Leafy Greens On, Part 1 and Part 2.

 Head over to these recipes to accompany your salad: